Skip to main content

 • Resource usage and scaling limits

-• All sites within an environment share its server-level resources
+• All sites within an environment share its server-level resources, including staging sites

 • Environments can be restarted, stopped, and deleted

-• From the Plans screen: Navigate to Plans in the dashboard, then click Manage Environment to access full server-level settings, usage stats, and tools.
+• From the Sites page: Use the menu next to any site, then click Manage Environment to access full server-level settings, usage stats, and tools.

 Sites